-The effects of schistosomiasis on HIV/AIDS infection, progression and transmissionSecor, W. EvanCurrent Opinion in HIV & AIDS: May 2012 - Volume 7 - Issue 3 - p 254–259 doi: 10.1097/COH.0b013e328351b9e3 CO-INFECTION OF POVERTY RELATED DISEASES WITH WORMS: Edited by Alison Elliott and Maria Yazdanbakhsh Abstract Author Information Purpose of review: The recent findings pertaining to the public health impact of schistosomiasis on the epidemiology of HIV/AIDS are summarized.
-Recent findings: Both empiric data and mathematical models support the hypothesis that schistosome infections lead to increased susceptibility to infection with HIV-1, a more rapid progression to disease through more vigorous viral replication and immunosuppression, and a higher likelihood of transmitting the infection to others through both vertical and horizontal routes.
+The effects of schistosomiasis on HIV/AIDS infection, progression and transmissionSecor, W. EvanCurrent Opinion in HIV and AIDS: May 2012 - Volume 7 - Issue 3 - p 254–259 doi: 10.1097/COH.0b013e328351b9e3 CO-INFECTION OF POVERTY RELATED DISEASES WITH WORMS: Edited by Alison Elliott and Maria Yazdanbakhsh Abstract Author Information Purpose of review The recent findings pertaining to the public health impact of schistosomiasis on the epidemiology of HIV/AIDS are summarized.
+Recent findings Both empiric data and mathematical models support the hypothesis that schistosome infections lead to increased susceptibility to infection with HIV-1, a more rapid progression to disease through more vigorous viral replication and immunosuppression, and a higher likelihood of transmitting the infection to others through both vertical and horizontal routes.
 Different species of schistosome infection vary in the magnitude of their effects on these mechanisms with Schistosoma haematobium playing a greater role for increased susceptibility and transmission because of its association with urogenital disease.
-Summary: Schistosomiasis appears to be a cofactor in the spread and progression of HIV/AIDS in areas wherein both diseases are endemic; increased emphasis on treatment of schistosome infections in persons at risk of HIV/AIDS should be pursued.
+Summary Schistosomiasis appears to be a cofactor in the spread and progression of HIV/AIDS in areas wherein both diseases are endemic; increased emphasis on treatment of schistosome infections in persons at risk of HIV/AIDS should be pursued.
 Division of Parasitic Diseases and Malaria, Center for Global Health, Centers for Disease Control and Prevention, Atlanta, Georgia, USA Correspondence to William E. Secor, PhD, Division of Parasitic Diseases and Malaria, Center for Global Health, Centers for Disease Control and Prevention, 1600 Clifton Road N.E.
 MS-D65, Atlanta, GA 30329–4018, USA.
 Tel: +1 404 718 4141; fax: +1 404 718 4193; e-mail: firstname.lastname@example.org © 2012 Lippincott Williams & Wilkins, Inc.